 For an unconventional way to see the town, take a nighttime ghost tour with a stop at the Jennie Wade House, the home of the only civilian casualty of Gettysburg.
 To truly get into the historic mood of the destination, be sure to enjoy the growing culinary scene by having lunch or dinner at a restaurant that features farm-to-table dishes or period and historic fare.

-One of the best ways to enjoy the area is with a hot air balloon ride over the rolling farms with the U.S. Hot Air Balloon Team.
+One of the best ways to enjoy the area is with a hot air balloon ride lasting about three hours, where you fly over the farms and the rolling countryside.
 For a more hands-on experience in the region, take part in the Pennsylvania Dutch culture by shopping for antiques, stopping at a roadside stand for fresh produce, and trying authentic cuisine from restaurants in the area.

-Spend your weekend getaway in the picturesque Laurel Highlands region in Farmington, Pennsylvania that is at once both rustic and elegant.
-Nemacolin Woodlands Resort is the ideal romantic getaway.
-On-site activities include dog sledding in the winter with the resort's 24 Alaskan huskies; a safari tour with zebra, buffalo, and bears; a championship golf course; and world-class spa.
+Spend your weekend getaway in the picturesque Laurel Highlands region in Farmington, Pennsylvania, which is at once both rustic and elegant.
+Nemacolin is the ideal romantic getaway and one of the top resorts in Pennsylvania.
+On-site activities include dogsledding in the winter with the resort's dog sled team; a safari tour with zebra, buffalo, and bears; a championship golf course; and a world-class spa.

-If you are up for a caving or spelunking adventure, the Laurel Caverns is where you want to spend some time.
+If you are up for some adventure, the Laurel Highlands region has some of the best white water rafting and kayaking in the state.
+If caving or spelunking is more your adventure style, the Laurel Caverns is where you want to spend some time.
 Explore the natural caves or rappel your way down through the rock formations on guided tours.

 Just 20 minutes from Farmington, and worth the drive, is the stunning Frank Lloyd Wright home of Fallingwater.
 Tours are popular, so plan ahead and get tickets online to ensure a spot.